Pyzyryab/Rumble-Lol-Extension/README.md

 ## CMake and LLVM tools on Windows

 This is our main way of build and compile the project.
 Here, in `Zero Day Code`, we are big fans of the `LLVM` project.
 For that reason, we set up an intricate way of building the project, but, in exchange, we are building it with zero proprietary dependencies.

-After a long time with the project unmaintained, we decided to came back.
-And this time we bring with us other approach.
+The most notorious ones:

-And we managed to base our build process in the following components:
+- Make
 - CMake
-- LLVM tools
+- The LLVM project, for getting the clang compiler frontend and its **C++** marvelous tools, like code formatters, static analyzers, address sanitizers...
 - Python

 > *Note*: This approach will require a **MSYS2** installation, and get all the components through the `Clang64` environment.